Previous Page Next Page

 6221 Alleged Victim (VC)

-PI Facility defines an alleged victim (VC) as a client who lives in or receives services from a facility under the jurisdiction of PI Facility and who is alleged to have been abused, neglected, or exploited by a facility staff member or facility provider.
-There can be multiple VCs in an intake.
+PI Facility defines an alleged victim (VC) as a client who lives in or receives services from a facility under the jurisdiction of PI Facility and who is alleged to have been abused, neglected, or exploited by a facility staff or facility provider.
+There can be multiple victims (VCs) in a single intake.

 Additional Locating Information – Room, Unit, or Dorm

-When the client lives in a state supported living center or state hospital, the intake specialist gets the number or name of the client’s room, unit, or dorm and documents it in the narrative.
+When the client lives in a state hospital, the intake specialist requests the number or name of the client’s room, unit, or dorm and documents it in the narrative.

 6222 Alleged Perpetrator (AP)